 Having more crib or bassinet sheets will help ease your anxiety while dealing with a sick baby.

-Deciding on how many crib sheets do I need or how many bassinet sheets do I need depends on a number of factors.
+Deciding on how many crib sheets or bassinet sheets you need depends on a number of factors.

-If you’re changing your baby’s bedding two times a week, then two to three crib sheets is perfect.
+If you’re changing your baby’s bedding two times a week, then two to three crib sheets are perfect.
 But, if you’re changing bedding every day, you’ll need five to seven sheets.